 But let me know what you enjoyed?
 Were there any "aha" moments, anything that stood out to you?
 I would love to hear from you.
 So drop a note in the comments and please connect with Laura on LinkedIn.

-* This interview has been edited for clarity
+* This interview has been edited for length and clarity

 - Connect with Laura Cuello on LinkedIn